Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Q1: Has the TCF paradigm reached its performance ceiling by scaling item encoders to over 100 billion parameters?

-To answer Q1, we conduct experiments by increasing the size of text encoders in the TCF models, ranging from 125 million (125M) to 175 billion (175B) parameters.
-We use SASRec \& DSSM as recommender backbones.
+To answer Q1, we conduct experiments by increasing the size of text encoders in the TCF models, ranging from 125M to 175B parameters.
+We use SASRec and DSSM as recommender backbones.
 The results are given in Figure~\ref{Scaling up}.
-All LMs are frozen in this study.
+All LMs are frozen for this study, unless explicitly stated otherwise.

 As shown, TCF models generally improve their performance by increasing the size of their text encoders.
 For instance, with the SASRec as the backbone, TCF improved the recommendation accuracy from 19.07 to 20.24 on MIND, from 9.37 to 11.11 on HM, and from 4.45 to 7.05 on Bili, resulting in improvements of 6.1\%, 18.6\%, and 58.4\%, respectively.
+Similar trend can also be made for the DSSM backbone.
+Additionally, we have also confirmed consistent accuracy improvement from 7B to 70B by applying LLama2 as the text encoder in Table~\ref{tab:LMcompare}.
+Meanwhile, the results show that LLama2 with 70B parameters is unable to outperform OPT175B.\footnote{Note that we cannot solely attribute the superior performance of OPT175B over LLama2 to its larger parameter size.
+The disparity in their training data and training methods also plays a significant role in determining the recommendation accuracy.}

-Similar observations can also be made for the DSSM backbone.
-Furthermore, based on the observed performance trend, we can conclude that the TCF models' performance has not yet converged when increasing the size of their text encoders, such as from 13B to 175B.
+Based on the observed performance trend, we can conclude that the TCF models' performance has not yet converged when increasing the size of their text encoders, such as from 13B to 175B.
 These results suggest that \textbf{(answer to Q1) the TCF model with a 175B parameter LM may not have reached its performance ceiling}.
-In other words, if we had an even larger LM as the text encoder, TCF's performance could potentially be further improved.
-This is a highly desirable property because it indicates that \textbf{using more powerful LMs (if developed in the future) as text encoders can result in higher recommendation accuracy.}
+In other words, if we had an even larger LM as the text encoder, TCF's performance could potentially be further improved. \textbf{To the best of our knowledge, this paper provides the first evidence of the scaling effects of LLMs with hundreds of billions of parameters as item encoders for the top-N item recommendation task.}